edkiernan/PDF.ai-CSCI3308/All Project Code/extras/algorithms.md

 // /get-messages route handler app.get('/get-messages', (req, res) => {
-    // Check if AI is still generating const isGenerating = true; // Replace with your logic to check if AI is still generating
+    // Check if AI is still generating const isGenerating = true; // Replace with logic to check if AI is still generating

     if (isGenerating) {
         res.sendStatus(204); // Return 204 status code if AI is still generating